Native Reasoning Models: Training Language Models to Reason on Unverifiable Data¶

 Loss & Training¶

-\(J(\theta) = \mathbb{E}_{z \sim \pi_\theta}[R(z,\theta)]\), optimized via GRPO with importance sampling.
-The gradient decomposes into a trace policy gradient (reinforcing the entire reasoning chain) and a token prediction gradient (token-level weighted prediction updates).
-Training data comprises 200K samples from tulu-3-sft-mixture, with an average response length of 415 tokens.
+The objective is to maximize the expected reward \(J(\theta) = \mathbb{E}_{z \sim \pi_\theta}[R(z,\theta)]\), optimized via GRPO with importance sampling.
+The gradient decomposes into two parts: a trace policy gradient that strengthens the entire reasoning chain, and a token prediction gradient that updates token-level predictions according to the difficulty weights.
+Training utilized 200K samples from the tulu-3-sft-mixture, with an average response length of 415 tokens.

 Key Experimental Results¶